 The increased population means increased activities.
 They can make burrows or tiny holes in the tooth and feed on the gums.

 Weight gain can also be a problem that comes with excess sugar intake.
-The storage of fat in the dog body can cause obesity and sometimes diabetes.
+The storage of fat in the dog’s body can cause obesity and sometimes diabetes.

 Once your dog becomes diabetic, it can be a malignant condition to get rid of.
 It is then best to avoid it like a plague.

-The health of your dog must be considered first, no matter what it wants.
+If you think about giving your dog some sour patch kids, the health of your dog must be considered first.
 It is good to know what is best for the dog’s wellbeing rather than meeting an immediate need to eat.

 Taking one or two sour patch kid candies is not a problem for any dog.
 But when there is an uncontrolled or excess consumption of this candy, it can have adverse effects.

 To keep the dog safe and healthy, simply give up on feeding it sour patch kids.
 Let it be there for the kids, not the dogs, as it can pose a critical health risk to your dog!